Published on Oct 07, 2021

-How to Set Parental control on iPhone or iPad
+How to Set Parental control on iPhone or iPad?

-What is Parental Controls and Why Parental Controls is Useful?
+What is Parental Controls and Why is Parental Controls Useful?

 Free games get income from running ads which we all know.
 There are ads targeted by Google ad sense for your age in those ads.
-Some ads are game-related whereas some are 18+ apps and websites which includes dating apps, R-rated videos, games, violence.
-They tap those ads on random to exit and they get redirected to those sites or to Appstore.
+Some ads are game-related, whereas some are 18+ apps and websites, including dating apps, R-rated videos, games, violence.
+They tap those ads on random to exit, and they get redirected to those sites or Appstore.

 - Tap on it to make the bar green.
-If you followed the instruction and made it this far then your screen should be looking like this now:
+If you followed the instruction and made it this far, then your screen should be looking like this now:

 The Must 'Turn On' Restrictions in your iPhone and iPad.